Back to Listing

 5. Use the opportunity to get your paperwork and financials up to date

-End of financial year is not only about getting your business financials in order for tax purposes but also for yourself.
+End of financial year is not only about getting your business financials in order for tax time but also for yourself.
 Lodge your paperwork with your accountant as soon as possible in the new financial year and push them for your results.

 Timely information will help you know where you are and make decisions about where you are going for the next year.
+You might also like to create a cash budget by following 3 simple steps.

 Be careful of: